Cox Communications: History

 By November 1, 2005, Cox announced the sale of all of its Texas, Missouri, Mississippi and North Carolina properties, as well as some systems in Arkansas, California, Louisiana and Oklahoma to Cebridge Communications.
 The sale closed in 2006 and those systems were transitioned by their new owner from Cox branding to Suddenlink Communications.

 On May 14, 2007, Cox announced that they had sold their investment in Discovery Communications for the Travel Channel, related assets, and $1.3 billion.

 In 2007, DiversityInc magazine named Cox Communications #25 in its Top 50 Companies for Diversity.
 Cox climbed to the sixth position on Diversity Inc.'s 2008 list.
 Also in 2008, Cox was named #8 on the Top 10 Companies for African Americans.
 Two years later, on November 19, 2010, Cox began offering wireless services in Orange County, California; Omaha, Nebraska; and, in Hampton Roads, Virginia.

 In February 2011, Cox Communications completed its Alternative Energy Project which included two fuel cell installations at each of the company's San Diego, CA and Rancho Santa Margarita, CA headquarters.
 Two separate PureCell System 400 kilowatt installations will generate enough onsite power to reduce the company's dependence of the local power grid and decrease its carbon footprint.

 In September 2011, Cox Home Security was added to their suite of products listed on their website.
 This new service uses advanced technologies similar to the home security products offered by other MSOs such as Comcast.

 In August 2013, Cox launched a new television platform known as Contour, which features recommendations and a user profile system across multiple devices.
 In 2015, Cox licensed Comcast's Xfinity X1 platform (which features more extensive integration of video streaming apps, and a voice control remote); it was deployed in 2016, maintaining the Contour naming.
 Cox stated that at least 1 million subscribers were on the X1-based Contour as of October 2017.

 In 2016, Cox Business reached 3 billion in annual revenue.

+In August of 2018, Cox announced its acquisition of RapidScale, a managed and hybrid managed cloud services provider.

+On September 19, 2019, Cox introduced the Contour Stream player, based on Comcast's Xfinity Flex.

 In February 2023, it was announced Cox had acquired the New York-headquartered managed cloud services company, Logicworks for an undisclosed sum.

+On May 16, 2025, Cox announced that it had reached an agreement to merge with Charter Communications; the agreement values the combined company at $34.5 billion.
+The combined company will operate under the Cox Communications name, but will adopt Charter's Spectrum branding for consumer-facing operations.
+Cox Enterprises will own 23% of the combined company, and replace Liberty Media as the provider of long-term capital to Charter.